About the Ira A. Fulton Schools of Engineering

 The Ira A. Fulton Schools of Engineering at Arizona State University is the largest and most comprehensive engineering program in the United States.

-Our students represent 156 countries, all 50 states, Washington, D.C., Guam, Puerto Rico and the U.S. Virgin Islands.
+Our students represent 150 countries, all 50 states, Washington, D.C., Guam, Puerto Rico, Northern Mariana Islands, and the United States Minor Outlying Islands.

-The Ira A. Fulton Schools of Engineering offers 25 undergraduate programs and 48 graduate programs in its seven schools:
+The Ira A. Fulton Schools of Engineering offers 27 undergraduate programs and more than 50 graduate programs in its eight schools:

 - School of Biological and Health Systems Engineering